 Businesses and governments should be prepared to respond to these technologies.
 And the best way to do it is to be continuously implementing those technologies, by looking for business-model innovations that can capture some of that value.
 On the other hand Policy makers can implement advanced technology to improve their own operational challenges.
 One of the aspects in society that will mostly change will be the nature of work.
 This will require continuous retraining programs and an investment on education.
 Governments can use some of these technologies, such as the mobile Internet, for example, to facilitate new educational and training programs.
 To develop a more harmonious and useful view of technology’s impact, governments may also want to consider new metrics that capture more than GDP effects.

-It is a fact that the new wave of disruptive technologies is already on its way and that it will provoke big changes in society.
-To have the right approach and preparedeness to deal with those changes can be highly beneficial.
-With the right measures, olicy makers can facilitate an adequate implementation of the new disruptive technologies to the public wellfare of society.
+All the disruptive technologies reviewed in this article are already a fact and will provoke big changes in society.
+To have the right approach and preparedeness to deal with those changes is important.
+With the right measures, policy makers can help adapt these disruptive technologies to the public wellfare of society.